Have you noticed any red, itchy, and scaly rashes on your scalp? If yes, there are high chances that you may have seborrheic dermatitis.

 Apply olive oil to the affected area on your scalp and leave it on for about an hour.
 Then, remove the loosened scales with the help of a soft brush.
-Later, wash your hair using a mild Ayurvedic shampoo as.
+Later, wash your hair using a mild Ayurvedic shampoo.

 3. Other Medications

-Conventional allopathic treatments for seborrheic dermatitis are usually effective if it is a mild case.
-Antifungal creams and medicated shampoos that contain chemicals such as selenium sulfide, zinc pyrithione, coal tar, ketoconazole, etc. are often prescribed by the doctors to treat seborrheic dermatitis.
+Antifungal creams and medicated shampoos that contain chemicals such as selenium sulfide, zinc pyrithione, coal tar, ketoconazole, etc. are often prescribed by doctors to treat seborrheic dermatitis.

-In the case of chronic seborrheic dermatitis, doctors may prescribe corticosteroids for oral ingestion, which significantly helps calm skin inflammation.
+In the case of chronic seborrheic dermatitis, doctors may prescribe corticosteroids for oral ingestion, which significantly help to calm skin inflammation.

-However, topical lotions or creams that contain pimecrolimus (Elidel) and calcineurin inhibitors tacrolimus (Protopic) may have fewer side effects when compared to corticosteroids .
+Topical lotions or creams that contain pimecrolimus (Elidel) and calcineurin inhibitors tacrolimus (Protopic) are effective against seborrheic dermatitis and may have fewer side effects when compared to corticosteroids .